nbul/Intensity/Cellbycell/README.md

 ## Running the script
 1. Start by running Intensity_wing.m

-1. It gives choice to analyse embryos or wings.
+1. It gives choice to select several options: channel to be analysed, the cutoff value for the goodness-of-fit, z-step in the stack, and format of the original microscopy files.

 ## Output files and format